 Intelligent automation is a class of IT automation tools that utilize machine learning (ML) and artificial intelligence (AI).

 ML relies on algorithms to predict outcomes based on data.
 The algorithms identify trends, commonalities, and correlations between variables, using statistical analysis to predict outcomes and future events.
 Then, as the program continues to run, the algorithms further improve their predictions based on subsequent datasets.

 Any program, application, or system that can autonomously make decisions and take actions based on ML, has AI.

 Intelligent automation refers to any IT automation tool that can improve its own processes and outcomes, optimize IT resources, and improve efficiency by analyzing data and augmenting human decision-making.

-Machine Learning for IT Automation
+Machine Learning for Workload Automation

 Workload Automation solutions and job schedulers often include reporting tools that collect data about each job and the servers those jobs run on.
 By collecting this data, some automation providers have been able to leverage ML to bring intelligent automation to their platforms.

 With intelligent automation, ML algorithms analyze the historical and real-time data of each job run on the platform.
 By analyzing this data, the IA tool can understand:

 - What is statistically likely to cause a job failure or SLA breach